Rural Sociology. Bachelor’s Degrees

-Education Levels of Rural Sociology Majors
+Education Levels of Rural Sociology.
+Majors

-The following table shows the number of diplomas awarded in rural sociology at each degree level.
+During the most recent year for which data is available, 61 people earned theirRural Sociology. majors across all award levels.
+The following table shows the number of diplomas awarded in Rural Sociology. at each degree level.

 | Education Level | Number of Grads |